Zeus-Cloud/centos/README.md

-Configuration files - Eucalyptus 3.2 on Centos 6.4
+Zeus Cloud
 ======

-The development phase conf files of Zeus-cloud Nit Calicut
+Documentation for eucalyptus on top of Centos.